Inexplicably Identical Individual S

-- The Royal Guards in My Little Pony: Friendship is Magic come in two variations - white and grey, and either pegasus or unicorn.
-There has so far only been one remotely different guard: a white earth pony.
+- The Royal Guards in My Little Pony: Friendship Is Magic come in two variations - white and grey, and either pegasus or unicorn or occasionally earthpony.
+There has so far only been one notable guard: Flash Sentry, who has orange fur.

 - Often when there is a large crowd, background characters are duplicated.

 - Photo Finish and an unnamed Valley Girl pony look uncannily like Twilight Sparkle and Rainbow Dash respectively, due to literally being the same pony design dressed up in costumes.
 Photo Finish even has the same cutie mark, and the other has the same everything except for hair that looks suspiciously like a wig.

 - Monsters University has the the girls of Python Nu Kappa, who all look identical save for different colored skin.